Special offer

 Sudbury, ON P3A 5C2

-All areas of Quebec except for Montreal, Outaouais, and Sherbrooke mail their tax and benefit returns to:
+Unincorporated companies in all areas of Quebec, except for Montreal, Outaouais and Sherbrooke can mail their tax returns to:

 Winnipeg Tax Centre